asamzaman87/GPT-app-demo/README.md

 - 🗓️ **View Pending Invitations** - See all calendar invites awaiting your response
 - ✅ **Quick Actions** - Accept, decline, or mark invitations as tentative with one click
 - 💬 **Natural Language** - Interact with your calendar through ChatGPT conversations
-- 🔐 **Secure OAuth 2.0** - Google Calendar authentication with automatic token refresh
+- 🔐 **Secure OAuth 2.1** - Google Calendar authentication with automatic token refresh
+- 🔄 **Refresh Token Support** - Long-lived sessions with automatic token rotation (30 days)
 - 👥 **Multi-User Support** - Each ChatGPT user has their own isolated authentication and data
-- 🎨 **Modern UI** - Beautiful, theme-aware widget with dark/light mode support
+- 🎨 **Modern UI** - Beautiful, theme-aware widget with 3D card effects and dark/light mode
 - 🔄 **Real-time Updates** - Refresh invites on-demand with a single click
 - 🚀 **Single-Page Widget** - Unified React Router-based interface for seamless navigation
+- 🛡️ **OAuth 2.1 Compliant** - Full MCP authorization spec with PKCE, refresh tokens, and discovery endpoints

 ---